This will take place weekly on Wednesday and Thursday.

 If your child cannot tell the time, please practice this with them before we start our unit in class.

-In Topic we will be looking at life in Ancient Egypt.
+In Topic we will be focusing on Geography and map work, looking at the countries in Europe and their capital cities.

 Children have been given logins for: